websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-object-data-with-react-charts.md

 # Using Object Data with React Charts

-Liferay [Objects](../../objects.md) can be combined with [Headless APIs](../understanding-object-integrations/headless-framework-integration.md), and Remote Apps with React [FusionCharts](https://www.fusioncharts.com/dev/getting-started/react/your-first-chart-using-react) to create dynamic visuals for data dashboards.
+Here you'll use [Objects](../../objects.md), [Headless APIs](../understanding-object-integrations/headless-framework-integration.md), and [Remote Apps](../../remote-apps.md) to create a dynamic chart for data dashboards.
 First, you'll set up a new DXP instance with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled for Object API calls.
 Then, you'll create an Object for receiving and storing data.
-After adding data to the Object using REST APIs, you'll download and build the provided React application.
+After adding data to the Object using REST APIs, you'll download and build the provided React [FusionCharts](https://www.fusioncharts.com/dev/getting-started/react/your-first-chart-using-react) application.
 Once the code is compiled, you'll host the generated `.js` file in the Liferay Document Library and copy its WebDAV URL.
 Finally, you'll use this URL to create a Remote App for the React chart and deploy it as a Page widget.

 The chart is configured to call the Object via Headless API every five seconds, which returns the Object's data and updates the chart dynamically.